kamileray/cryptography/README.md

 - That's so easy!
 - The basic step you will take to create a ciphertext is, creating a **key(keyword)** with your friend(s).
 (But ssh!
 This key must be **secret** 🤫)

+---
+- *NEW Features: There was a _160%_ increase with new letters and symbols for the best experience at large (ç,ş,ö,ğ,',%,&,?,!,0-9..)

 #### Encoding

 ![Cryptography](/img/ENG-1.png)